isometry/platform-health/pkg/provider/kubernetes/README.md

 ## Configuration

 The Kubernetes Provider is configured through the platform-health server's configuration file.
-Each instance is defined with its name as the YAML key.
+Each instance is defined with its name as the YAML key under `components`.

 - `type` (required): Must be `kubernetes`.
 - `resource`: The Kubernetes resource to check: